saviola777/haxball-headless-manager/README.md

 * `HHM.config.repositories`: A list of strings (URLs) or objects containing a `url` and (optionally) a `prefix`, see the example file linked above

+Make sure to read the example config file, it has detailed explanations of each configuration directive.

 If you have uploaded your config somewhere, simply paste the following line in the dev console (insert the link to your config):